Compare TRADE.COM Versus AVATRADE and IC Markets broker accounts.

 Trade.com Vs AvaTrade Negative Balance Protection

-Trade.com does offer clients negative balance protection, while AvaTrade does not offer clients negative balance protection.
+Both Trade.com and AvaTrade do offer clients negative balance protection.

 Also, before you sign up with online brokers like Trade.com or AvaTrade, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with Trade.com or AvaTrade before investing money into something.

-Some of you might be thinking about what we mean when we say ‘trading style’.
+Some of you might be thinking about what we mean when we say 'trading style'.
 Here are a few examples.
-A day trader will look to open positions and close them on the same day.
-This will require a broker that specialises in this.
+A day trader using Trade.com or AvaTrade will look to open positions and close them on the same day.
+Day trading in this way will require a broker that specialises in this.
 To do this with some brokers would be a bad idea because of the commission and fees involved.
 Check if Trade.com and AvaTrade fees match your trading requirements.

 Trade.com and AvaTrade Alternatives